horizontalsystems/blockchain-crypto-guides/fundamentals/2-wallets-basics.md

 The notion of someone owning Bitcoin or Ethereum is quite different from the idea of traditional cash in your wallet.

-> The ownership in cryptocurrency means the ownership of special cryptographic key which has a power to spend a certain amount of crypto.
+> The ownership in cryptocurrency means the ownership of special cryptographic key which has a power to spend a certain amount of cryptocurrency.

 So, when someone says s/he has 5 Bitcoins what this essentially means is that this person is in the possession of the cryptographic key that can spend 5 Bitcoins.